david-rockwood/fimpad/README.md

 ---

-## Spellcheck safety for very large files

-Spellcheck snapshots are capped at 200,000 characters by default.
-When a longer region is detected—such as an extremely long single paragraph—FIMpad now falls back to scanning only the visible viewport plus a buffer to avoid crashes.
-You can adjust the cap via the `spellcheck_max_chars` setting in `config.json` if you routinely work with much larger selections.

----

 ## Overview

-FIMpad is an AI sandbox and a text editor.
-The text editor is the interface to the LLM.
-AI text generation happens in regular text files, and sessions can be saved to and resumed from a text file.
-You can do completion or FIM (Fill In the Middle) generation at any point in a text file.
+FIMpad is both an AI sandbox and a text editor.
+The editor is your interface to the LLM: AI text generation happens directly within regular text files, and sessions can be saved and resumed from those files.
+You can perform either completion or FIM (Fill-In-the-Middle) generation at any point in the text.

 ---

 ## The server

-FIMpad requires a connection to an LLM server that provides an OpenAI compatible endpoint.
-By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
-This base path can be changed in the FIMpad settings window.
+FIMpad requires a connection to an LLM server that provides an OpenAI-compatible endpoint.
+By default, FIMpad expects this endpoint at `http://localhost:8080`.
+This base URL can be changed in the FIMpad settings window.

-Currently, FIMpad is only known to work with llama.cpp's llama-server serving the LLM.

-A recent build of llama.cpp’s llama-server is recommended, available at:
+Currently, FIMpad is known to work best with `llama.cpp`’s `llama-server`.
+A recent build of `llama.cpp` is recommended, available at:
 ```
 https://github.com/ggml-org/llama.cpp
 ```

-When you start llama-server, set a higher context size than the default 4096.
-Try 16000 or higher to start.
+When starting `llama-server`, use a context size larger than the default 4096.
+Start with 16,000 or higher.

 ---